African Americans in Davenport, Iowa: Great Migration of the 20th century

 Davenport was at the time a manufacturing center related to farming.
 Factories of J.I.
-Case, John Deere, Caterpillar, Alcoa and others employed many locals.
+Case, John Deere, Caterpillar, Alcoa, and others employed many locals.
 This factory work was paid nearly as well as the alternate destinations of Detroit and Chicago factories, but in a less urban environment.
-Some migrants came from towns such as Quincy, Illinois, and Hannibal, Missouri, in addition to those from the Deep South.
+Some migrants came from towns such as Quincy and Hannibal in addition to those from the Deep South.

-In the late 1970s, when the manufacturing sector began to slow down and shed jobs, African Americans—the last hired—were the first to feel pain.
-A sustained economic downturn led to rough financial seas for most African Americans in Davenport.
-They closed many of the black businesses in The Strip, located along the 600–900 blocks of Harrison Street; Buckner Hauling, owned by Louis Buckner, one of the area's first African-American-owned garbage collection businesses; and the "Green Apartments," an apartment complex on Eighth Street in which future Super Bowl star Roger Craig grew up.
+In the late 1970s, when the manufacturing sector began to slow down and shed jobs, African-Americans, often the last hired, were the first to feel pain.
+A sustained economic downturn led to rough financial seas for most African-Americans in Davenport.
+They closed many of the black businesses in The Strip, located along the 600–900 blocks of Harrison Street; including Buckner Hauling, owned by Louis Buckner, one of the area's first African-American-owned garbage collection businesses; and the "Green Apartments," an apartment complex on Eighth Street in which future Super Bowl star Roger Craig grew up.

 Civil rights struggles in the mid-20th century

 Agitation for civil rights began in Davenport in the 1940s.
 As black men enlisted to serve during World War II, they wanted to gain equal rights at home.
 In 1942, the first civil rights discrimination lawsuit in Davenport was won by Charles Toney and his family against proprietors of an ice cream parlor.
 A ban on interracial dancing at the Melody Mill high school youth center was dropped in 1943 after protests.

-In the 1960s and 1970s, because the African-American population was segregated in certain neighborhoods, "mostly below the hill," as the black population increased, the students crowded into these schools, putting pressure on the buildings and other resources.
+In the 1960s and 1970s, the African-American population was segregated in certain neighborhoods, "mostly below the hill," as the black population increased.
+The students crowded into these schools, putting pressure on the buildings and other resources.
 Among these were Lincoln Elementary, Jefferson Elementary, JB Young Jr. High School, Sudlow Junior High School and Central High School.

 School desegregation, first ordered by the state of Iowa in the early 1970s, was resisted by the Davenport Board of Education.
-It was only in 1977, after refusing state orders to develop a desegregation plan, protests against desegregation by white parents, and a discrimination investigation, that the Davenport school board implemented a plan which changed school cachement boundaries to facilitate racial integration.
+It was only in 1977, after refusing state orders to develop a desegregation plan, protests against desegregation by white parents, and a discrimination investigation, that the Davenport school board implemented a plan which changed school district boundaries to facilitate racial integration.

 Other developments in the latter 20th century

-The 20th century marked several "firsts" in the history of African Americans in Davenport:
+The 20th century marked several "firsts" in the history of African-Americans in Davenport: